 There’s also Android Go, 'stock' Android and the Pixel UI seen in Pixel phones.
 All are native versions of Android, but there are slight differences between them.

-If your budget stretches to an Android One phone, we recommend the upgrade.
+If your budget stretches to an Android One phone though, we recommend the upgrade.
 If you want to try Go versions of Google suite apps, you can simply download them from the Play Store.